 2022

 The logo for the 106th Indianapolis 500 was released on May 28, 2021, a couple days before the 2021 race.
 Maintaining the “consistent branding system” employed since 2019, the logo for the 2022 race utilizes the same fonts and same layouts.
 The color is close to that of 2020, but the shape is unique.
-The shield is adorned with a gold wreath wrapping around either side.
-This represents the traditional winner’s wreath presented in Victory Lane since 1960.
+The 2022 logo was the fourth in a series of what has become called the “Icon Series”.
+The logo of each year celebrates a defining aspect of the Indianapolis 500 and/or the Indianapolis Motor Speedway.
+For 2022, the Winner’s Wreath was featured.
+The shield is adorned with a gold wreath wrapping around either side, representing the traditional winner’s wreath presented in Victory Lane since 1960.

 2023

 The logo for the 107th Indianapolis 500 was released on May 25, 2022, a few days before the 2022 race, coinciding with a title sponsorship contract extension announcement with Gainbridge.
 Maintaining the “consistent branding system” employed since 2019, the logo for the 2023 race utilizes the same fonts and same general layout.
 The color is close to that of 2021, but the shape is unique once again.
+The 2023 logo was the fifth in a series called the “Icon Series”.
+The logo of each year celebrates a defining aspect of the Indianapolis 500 and/or the Indianapolis Motor Speedway.
+For 2023, the “famed oval” was featured.
 This time, the logo’s elements are contained within a rounded-off rectangle, intended to represent the basic layout of the Indianapolis Motor Speedway oval.

 2024

 The logo for the 108th Indianapolis 500 was released on May 29, 2023, the day after the 2023 race.
 Maintaining the “consistent branding system” employed since 2019, the logo for the 2024 race utilizes the same fonts and same general layout.
 The color is close to that of 2020 and 2022, described as a ‘brick’ color.
+The 2024 logo was the sixth in a series called the “Icon Series”.
+The logo of each year celebrates a defining aspect of the Indianapolis 500 and/or the Indianapolis Motor Speedway.
+For 2024, the Victory Podium was featured.
 The background shape of the logo is intended to represent “an artistic representation of the iconic Victory Podium” at the Indianapolis Motor Speedway.
 Once minor change has the “Gainbridge” (presenting sponsor) inside the background shape for the first time, instead of outside and/or below the shape.

 You must be logged in to post a comment.